f-hein/Foodletter/README.md

+### DISCLAIMER: Due to COVID-19 and lack of usefulness, development of this project is officially stopped.

 # Foodletter
 Foodletter is a simple mailing app providing you with the newest foodcourts' menus located near TC Nokia Wroclaw - Green Towers A & B (Strzegomska 36) and West Link & West Gate (Szybowcowa 2).
 It uses gmail account to send scraped information about menus and receive subscription emails.